-The City collects fees from developers to help cover the costs of planning and processing permits.
+The City also collects fees from developers to help cover the costs of planning and processing permits.
 Processing fees are calculated based on average staff review and processing time-and-material costs required to process a particular type of application.
 Planning and processing fees (2022) are summarized in Table 8-5 and are available on the City's website.
-Any cost impacts affordability, however, the planning and building permit fees are to maintain city services to residents and to ensure safe and proper development is facilitated.
-Table 8-6 shows the total amount of fees per unit for a typical single and multifamily development.
+While these costs may impact housing affordability, these requirements are deemed necessary to maintain the requested services and quality of life desired by City residents.

-Table 8-5 Planning and Building Permit Fees (2022)
+Table 8-5 Planning Permit Fees (2022)